ranacse05/Exchange-Rate-Display-BDT-INR-/README.md

-# Exchange-Rate-Display-BDT-INR-
+# Exchange-Rate-Display-BDT-INR
-Fetches the data from the internet everyday and shows on the OLED scree.
+Fetches the data from the internet everyday and shows on the OLED screen.